DON’T MISS

 Weißlacker Käse

 The name of this cheese literally means “white lacquer cheese” and comes from its varnish-like mould rind.
-Sometimes also called Bayerische Bierkäse, it's strong smell and powerful flavour is said to be the perfect complement to a glass of German beer
+Sometimes also called Bayerische Bierkäse, its strong smell and powerful flavour are said to be the perfect complement to a glass of German beer.

 Hard cheeses